 Marilu Swett, a greater Boston native, lives and works in Jamaica Plain, MA.
 She has exhibited throughout the United States in venues including The Peabody Essex Museum (Salem MA), The Sculpture Center (Cleveland, OH), The Center on Contemporary Art (Seattle, WA) and the Charles A. Wustum Museum of Fine Arts (Racine, WI).
 Outdoor venues include Byrdcliffe Arts Colony (Woodstock, NY), Chesterwood National Historic Site (Stockbridge, MA), Wentworth Coolidge Mansion Historic Site (Portsmouth, NH), and the Christian Science Center Plaza (Boston, MA).
 She has work in several corporate collections including Bank of America, Fidelity Investments, Meditech Corporation, and New England Biolabs.
 She is the recipient of a First Light award for the Town of Brookline (MA), a residency for iron casting at the Maryhill Art Museum (WA), a New England Foundation for the Arts Fellowship in Sculpture, a Somerville (MA) Arts Council general support grant, and a Massachusetts Artists Foundation Studio Exchange grant.

-Swett is an Associate Professor of Art at Montserrat College of Art in Beverly, MA, and a member of Boston Sculptors Gallery.
+Swett was an Associate Professor of Art at Montserrat College of Art in Beverly, MA, and is a member of Boston Sculptors Gallery.

 ABOUT THE WORK